From Bainbridges to John Lewis

 New century, new name

 In 2002, just after the turn of the century, the Partnership took the decision to change the department store’s name from Bainbridges to John Lewis Newcastle.
 This was a brave move.
 Bainbridges was a Newcastle institution, having been in the city for well over 150 years by this point.
 In fact, many locals still refer to the store as Bainbridges.
-By 2002 however, it was felt that the John Lewis name was strong enough to stand up for itself, and in a nationwide project to unify its department stores under the one John Lewis name, the store become John Lewis Newcastle.
+By 2002 however, it was felt that the John Lewis name was strong enough to stand up for itself, and in a nationwide project to unify its department stores under the one John Lewis name, the store become John Lewis Newcastle on 30th September 2002.
 The decision brought to an end one of the longest running brand names the world over.
 But now, John Lewis Newcastle could look to the future.

 Towards the present day